 Articles, Book Chapters, and Poems

-‘Theologies of the Cross: James Denney and P. T. Forsyth’, in History of Scottish Theology, Volume III: The Mid-Nineteenth Century to the Late-Twentieth Century.
-Edited by David Fergusson and Mark W. Elliott.
-Oxford: Oxford University Press.
-(In press).
+‘Theologies of the Cross: James Denney and P. T. Forsyth’.
+In History of Scottish Theology, Volume III: The Mid-Nineteenth Century to the Late-Twentieth Century, edited by David Fergusson and Mark W. Elliott, 35–50.
+Oxford: Oxford University Press, 2019.

 ‘Reformation and Secularity’.
 Journal of Reformed Theology 12, no. 1 (2018), 3–21.

 ‘P. T. Forsyth’.
 In The T&T Clark Companion to the Atonement, edited by Adam J. Johnson, 499–503.
 London: T&T Clark, 2017.

 ‘Holiness in Victorian and Edwardian England: Some Ecclesial Patterns and Theological Requisitions’.
 HTS Teologiese Studies/Theological Studies 73, no. 4 (2017), e1–e10.
 DOI: 10.4102/hts.v73i4.539. [pdf]

 ‘Habits as Signs: Some Reflections on the Ethical Shape of Christian Community’.
 International Journal of Practical Theology 21, no. 1 (2017), 27–41. [pdf]